-Reno’s downtown, highlighted by the Truckee River Whitewater Park and Riverwalk District, continues to be revamped, and now includes a wine walk and beer crawl to help fill two Saturday afternoons a month.
-When the big events hit the city, such as Hot August Nights (classic cars), Street Vibrations (motorcycles) and the National Championship Air Races (planes), Reno-Tahoe rises to a whole new level of fun.
-With celebrity-chef restaurants – try Charlie Palmer’s Steakhouse and Fin Fish at Grand Sierra Resort – great shopping such as The Summit and Cabela’s outdoor store, world-renowned events, and a blossoming downtown district, Reno is one of northern Nevada’s most diverse destinations.
+Reno’s downtown, highlighted by the Truckee River Whitewater Park and Riverwalk District, continues to be revamped and now includes a wine walk and beer crawl to help fill two Saturday afternoons nearly every month.
+Reno is growing, and it shows.
+Craft breweries, distilleries, boutique shops, and unique restaurants have all found a new home in The Biggest Little City.
+And Reno’s events are better than ever.
+When the big events hit the city, such as Hot August Nights (classic cars), Street Vibrations (motorcycles) and the National Championship Air Races (planes), Reno Tahoe rises to a whole new level of fun.
+With celebrity-chef restaurants – try Charlie Palmer’s Steakhouse and Fin Fish at Grand Sierra Resort – great shopping areas, such as The Summit and Cabela’s outdoor store, world-renowned events, and a blossoming downtown district, Reno is one of northwestern Nevada’s most diverse destinations.

-South Lake Tahoe has all the casinos, world-class acts and nightlife Nevada is known for, while all around the lake outdoor activities abound: hiking, biking, golfing, and water sports in the warm months, and world-class skiing (downhill and cross country), snowboarding, and snowshoeing in the winter.
+South Lake Tahoe has all the casinos, world-class acts and nightlife Nevada is known for, while all around the lake outdoor activities abound hiking, biking, golfing, and water sports in the warm months, and world-class skiing (downhill and cross country), snowboarding, and snowshoeing in the winter.
 Every summer, Incline Village on the north side of the lake hosts the Lake Tahoe Shakespeare Festival on the beaches of Sand Harbor against the unparalleled Lake Tahoe sunset.
 Hey, the stats don’t lie – Lake Tahoe was the number-one destination booked by travelers on Orbitz.com in a recent six-month period, and TripAdvisor ranked it the number-one U.S. destination in 2008.

 Carson Valley’s quaint towns of Genoa, Minden and Gardnerville are ripe with Nevada nostalgia, like the Genoa Bar and Saloon, Nevada’s oldest watering hole.
 In Carson City, the state capital, the Kit Carson Trail historical walking tour is available, and the city is home to the Nevada State Museum, along with landmarks such as the Carson Mint at the Nevada State Museum and the silver-domed State Capitol.